Actual Reality International, Ltd.

 Historical Synopsis: Tim Dallyn was a former employee of Laser Maze of Canada who joined with Martin Shoebridge from the UK.
 In February of 1993 they established Actual Reality International, Ltd. together and debuted their product at IAAPA 1996, which was held in New Orleans, LA.
 Actual Reality later went on to establish “Xtreme Themes and Design on October 23,1997 as a division for building laser tag arenas.

 A first-of-its-kind joint marketing partnership was entered into by Actual Reality and DarkLight Systems, Ltd in the UK around 2000, permitting Actual Reality to promote and sell the DarkLight products in the United States and Canada.
 Although there are no known deals that resulted from this unique relationship, it was the first time competing companies entered into an agreement which would allow one to sell the other’s products.
 There were approximately 60 Actual Reality locations at the company’s height.
-Actual Reality stopped trading around March of 2002 when the company asset were sold to Jonathan Plache of Veqtor.
+Actual Reality stopped trading around March of 2002 when the company assets were sold to Jonathan Plache of Veqtor.